ovh/docs/pages/cloud/dedicated/getting-started-with-dedicated-server/guide.en-gb.md

 OVHcloud deploys all dedicated servers with an IPMI (Intelligent Platform Management Interface) console which runs in your browser or from a Java applet, and enables you to connect directly to your server even if it has no network connection.
 This makes it a useful tool for troubleshooting issues that may have taken your server offline.

-For more information, please refer to our guide: [Using the IPMI with dedicated servers](../use-ipmi-dedicated-servers).
+For more information, please refer to our guide: [Using the IPMI with dedicated servers](../use-ipmi-dedicated-servers/).

+### Backup storage

+OVHcloud dedicated servers have an access-controlled storage space as a gratuitous service option.
+It is best used as a complementary backup option in case the server itself suffers data loss.

+To activate and use the backup storage, please refer to [this guide](../services-backup-storage/).

 ## Go further